-We have gathered information from some of the TOP sports nutritionists for you to explore which foods can strengthen your diet and drive you towards better fitness and sports results.
+We’ve gathered information from some of the TOP sports nutritionists for you to explore which foods can strengthen your diet and drive you towards better fitness and sports results.

-Matt Lovell of Man City FC, recommends liver as a sports nutrition super food.
+Matt Lovell of Man City FC, recommends liver as a sports nutrition superfood.

 Essential to your performance, liver is high in iron and vitamins A, D and B.

 Top tip: Eating the liver of a small animal is beneficial as it has less time to accumulate toxins

 If you struggle with the concept of liver you can use supplements such as desiccated liver tablets.

 If you are feeling a little more adventurous, try out this recipe

 Nutritional consultant Mike Roussell advises eating beetroot to enhance performance.